DeXterYa/TTDS-project-LYRIX/README.md

 **WARNING: The total size of the song collection is currently hardcoded. _(1,809,543)_ If you want to use a different dataset you have to change this value manually in the code. _(Line 36 in `runner.py`)_**

 ### The hard way _(manual)_
+The index building pipeline can also be decomposed into the steps below.
+If you change some late part of the pipeline then you may want to avoid building the index from scratch and instead for example use already preprocessed song texts. _(Save time by avoiding preprocessing once again)_ This can be done by using the following API.
 #### Split the dataset
 ```
 from src.utils import split_dataset